 Once he adds line items to the work order, the Technician will generate a service report and take a signature from the customer and complete the work order.

-Introducing Salesforce Field Service Lightning
+What is Field Service Lightning Salesforce

 Salesforce Field Service Lightning is an additional feature of Salesforce to expand the Service Cloud offerings.